 - You handle life’s ups and downs more easily and with more control over your thoughts, feelings, and behavior.

-- You are more forgiving and accepting, even of those who have hurt you.
+- You are forgiving and accepting, even of those who have hurt you.

 - You are more connected to yourself, your emotions, those around you, and to life in general.

-- Your perspective on most everything is changing, and you see opportunities and solutions where you may have only seen problems before.
+- Your perspective is changing, and you see opportunities and solutions where you may have only seen problems before.

 - You are setting healthy boundaries with people in your life and building stronger relationships because of it.

-- You feel stronger and able to express your own needs and desires.
+- You feel confident and able to express your needs and desires.